 FAQs FOR COMENCE & STYLE TO CONTENT

-COMENCE and STYLE TO CONTENT are both easily adapted to schools or districts with digitized enrollment/scheduling systems.
+COMENCE is readily adapted to schools or districts with digitized enrollment/scheduling systems.

 Important information can be obtained from tests.
 But tests must always be considered in light of what they bring to instruction and student learning.
 Both summative and formative tests have respective places in assessing student performance.
 Although national standardized tests contribute to the assessment of student achievement, the role of locally developed and teacher created formative and summative assessments is most important.
 These tests help teachers frame instruction daily.
 COMENCE provides districts, schools, and teachers tools to develop, organize and administer tests.
 It also helps teachers to address students’ needs individually and in groups.